cwyark/cwyark.github.com/_posts/2015-02-18-using-restful-api-in-flask.md

 from app import api, db
 ```

-Now try to `cd` to your project root and run the web application by using `gunicorn`:
+Now try to `cd` to your project root and run the web application by `gunicorn`:

 ``` bash
 user$ gunicorn app:app --reload